hubbardgroup/hubbardgroup.github.io/people.md

 <a name="chris-kennedy"></a>__Chris J. Kennedy__<br/>
-_Biography:_ Chris is interested in RCTs, targeted machine learning, and casual inference applied to precision medicine, particularly trauma.
+_Biography:_ Chris is interested in RCTs, targeted machine learning, and causal inference applied to precision medicine, particularly trauma.
 He works with Alan on the [varImpact R package](http://github.com/ck37/varImpact), health prediction for trauma patients (e.g. traumatic brain injury), and analysis of biometric waveform data.
 He also co-maintains the